 Why Dress Well When Unwell

-However, putting on home clothes independently is all but impossible, and certainly uncomfortable and time-consuming, when patients are hooked up to IV lines, drains and monitors.
-Patients are dependent on others for help.
+However, putting on home clothes is difficult, uncomfortable and time-consuming when patients are hooked up to IV lines, drains and monitors and they find they are dependent on busy nurses and carers for help.

 “By getting patients into their own clothes and building their strength, as well as improving their mental outlook on the reason for their stay, it enhances the mental wellbeing of patients as they are encouraged to take greater responsibility for their own health and become active participants in their personal health journey.”